GabeScott/standard-works-vault/General Conference/1985 October - The Gospel of Love.md

 The words of the first verse go this way:

-A poor wayfaring Man of grief
+>A poor wayfaring Man of grief

-Hath often crossed me on my way,
+>Hath often crossed me on my way,

-Who sued so humbly for relief
+>Who sued so humbly for relief

-That I could never answer nay.
+>That I could never answer nay.
+>

-I had not pow’r to ask his name,
+>I had not pow’r to ask his name,

-Where-to he went, or whence he came;
+>Whereto he went, or whence he came;

-Yet there was something in his eye
+>Yet there was something in his eye

-That won my love; I knew not why.
+>That won my love; I knew not why.

-(Hymns, 1985, no. 29.)
+>

 The other verses of this hymn show that our love toward our fellow men is indeed an expression of our love toward our God.

 The greatest expression of love from our Father in Heaven to the human family is probably the infinite atonement of the Savior.
-“For God so loved the world,” said John, “that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
-(John 3:16.)
+“For God so loved the world,” said John, “that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.” ([[John 3.16|John 3:16]].)

-The most noble expression of love by man is to “love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind. ...
+The most noble expression of love by man is to “love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind. …

-“And the second is like unto it, Thou shalt love thy neighbour as thyself.”
-(Matt.
-22:37, 39.)
+“And the second is like unto it, Thou shalt love thy neighbour as thyself.” ([[Matthew 22.37|Matt.
+22:37, 39]][[Matthew 22.39|]].)

 To love our neighbor is a godlike trait and can take many forms.